honeycombio/honeycomb-opentelemetry-dotnet/README.md

 `dotnet add package Honeycomb.OpenTelemetry`

 The default location is `${HOME}/.nuget/local` and can overridden to another location by setting the `NUGET_PACKAGES_LOCAL` environment variable.

-NOTE: In the future, the nuget package will be published to nuget.org, where dependency management will be easier and we won't need the local nuget source.